javbotero/Outer-Coast/_includes/summer-seminar-2018.md

 Students spent their mornings in the classroom, discussing ideas of freedom, authority, and polarization, and engaging with both Indigenous and Western literary texts.
 They began and ended the class with a reflection on two questions: “what does it mean to be free?” and “why do we tell stories?”

-The course opened with an exploration of “Raven Stories,” let by faculty member X’unei Lance Twitchell which the students thoroughly enjoyed.
+The course opened with an exploration of “Raven Stories,” led by faculty member X’unei Lance Twitchell which the students thoroughly enjoyed.
 They read eyewitness accounts of the Battle of Sitka; delved into classic philosophical works by Plato, Aristotle, and Sophocles; read Shakespeare and presented interpretations of King Lear; and led discussions on Louise Erdrich’s The Round House.
 They also read and analyzed works by Summer Seminar faculty members: Sharon Schuman and Ishmael Hope.

 <!-- This inserts the Faculty images -->
 {% include summer-seminar_faculty-photos.html %}